Endorse Ruben Gallego for Senate

 Meet Ruben

-Ruben Gallego is the son of an immigrant mother from Colombia and an immigrant father from Mexico.
-He grew up poor in Chicago raised by his mother along with his three sisters.
-Ruben deployed to Iraq in 2005 where his company saw some of the hardest fighting of the war.
-He was elected to the Arizona State House in 2010 and the U.S. House in 2014 where he has served as a voice for veterans and working families.
-Ruben is married and lives in South Phoenix with his wife Sydney, son Michael and soon-to-be newborn.
+Ruben Gallego is the son of immigrants who was raised by a single mom on a secretary’s pay alongside his three sisters.
+Growing up, he worked whatever job he could find to help support his family— at a pizza joint, construction sites, and a meatpacking plant — before earning a spot at Harvard.
+Ruben deployed to Iraq in 2005 where his company saw some of the highest casualties of the war.
+A Marine combat veteran, Ruben was elected to the Arizona State House in 2010 and the U.S. House in 2014 where he has served as a voice for Arizona’s veterans, hardworking families, and seniors for over a decade.
+Ruben is married and lives in South Phoenix with his wife Sydney, son Michael and daughter Isla.

 Early Years

-He can trace his drive to succeed to the first night he slept on the floor in the apartment his mother got for him and his sisters after his father left.
-Lying there, he remembers thinking “my life sucked and I was not going to stand for that.”
+Ruben can trace his drive to succeed to the first night he slept on the living room floor in the apartment his mother got for the family after his father left.
+Lying there, he remembers thinking that he needed to fight for a better life for himself and his family.
+From that day forward, he set out to change things, taking whatever job he could find to help support his family and work his way to a better life.

 College